Tick tock, tick tock, tick tock.

 Lead scoring vs account scoring

 Whereas lead scoring ranks contacts in order based on their likelihood to become a customer, account scoring focuses on the organizations' likelihood of becoming customers.

 Especially in B2B, emphasizing account rather than lead score alone is a pretty smart move because an individual person rarely makes the purchase decision individually.
 You need to take into account the current company situation as well as stakeholder opinion, the technologies already in use, the financial situation, and future events—more on account scoring (and a free template) on this blog post.

 Because a lead’s activity or business can change from day to day, a lead’s individual score will also change over time.
 For this reason, lead scoring isn’t something easily done manually.
-Do some research on what sales tool fits your organization, and let technology make your job easier.
+Do some research on what sales tools fit your organization, and let technology make your job easier.

-Remember to go through and possibly re-evaluate your score system every few months.
+Remember to go through and possibly re-evaluate your lead scoring system every few months.
 The characteristics and behaviors that distinguish a solid sales-ready lead today might look different in the future.